kouphax/yobriefca.se/resources/content/entries/2014-08-26-simple-stubbing-with-lein-cooper-and-lein-oneoff.md

 (start-server port)
 ```

 And you can integrate the running of this and other stubs alongside using `lein-cooper`.
-Just create a `Procfile` with commands to run everything,
+Just create a `Procfile` for `lein-cooper` with commands to run everything,

 ```
 web: lein ring server